-Burdenedby his “Chosen One” status, Gary (a Demon Hunter) struggles to stay interested in the Earth-saving duty he never asked for and doesn’t want.
+Gary and His Demons follows a demon hunter named Gary, who struggles who to stay interested in the Earth-saving duty he never asked for and doesn’t want.

-The show does a wonderful job of keeping things simple while teasing a much larger world and story.
-Over the course of the season, the series introduces the audience to various types of Demons.
-From Mirror monsters to succubus and shape-shifters, the world of Gary and His Demons is depicted as a place that never lacks trouble nor excitement.
+The show does a beautiful job of keeping things simple while teasing a much larger world and story.
+Throughout the season, the series introduces the audience to various types of Demons.
+From Mirror monsters to shape-shifters, the world of Gary and His Demons never lacks trouble nor excitement.

-However, the Demons Gary faces aren’t all bloodthirsty or murder driven.
-While some of them turn out to be more interesting by serving as informants and allies during his missions.
-The real Demons Gary must contend with are the disasters and disappointments he experiences in a job he never asked for and now despises.
+But not all the Demons Gary faces aren’t all bloodthirsty or murder driven.
+Some of them serve as informants and even help Gary out during his missions.
+However, the real Demon Gary contends with are the disasters and disappointments he experiences in a job he never wanted.

-The fight scenes were ok although a few of them left me impressed.
+The fight scenes were okay, although a few of them left me impressed.
 I especially loved how they flow seamlessly and subtly showing off Gary’s experience, without interrupting the story.

-Possessing a good story and an even better execution, the only crime “Gary and His Demons ” commits is being too short.
-With Eleven minutes per episode, the entire first season (for me at least) felt like an animated short and left me wanting for more.
-I hope the second season is longer.
+However, despite possessing a good story and an even better execution, the one crime “Gary and His Demons ” commits is being too short.

-If you looking for a simple, fun and levelheaded animated fantasy to binge watch, Gary and His Demons is a great a place to start.
+If you’re looking for a simple, fun, and levelheaded animated fantasy to binge-watch, Gary and His Demons is a great place to start.